ShawnEngineer2/CodingChallenges/README.md

 # CodingChallenges
-Coding Challenges for us in Technical Assessments
+Coding Challenges for use in Technical Assessments